-Last month, lumenomics received the following email through our website’s contact portal:
+In August, lumenomics received the following email through our website’s contact portal:

-As a certified LGBTQ-owned company in the construction industry, we’re used to judgmental looks, raised eyebrows, even the occasional cold shoulder, but outright targeted hate like this was a first for us.

-We work hard to be boldly visible in our industry.
+As a certified LGBTQ-owned company in the construction industry, we’re used to judgmental looks, raised eyebrows, and even the occasional cold shoulder.
+However, outright targeted hate like this was a first for us.
+At lumenomics, we work hard to be boldly visible in our industry as an LGBTQ+ business.
 While it’s often intimidating, our experiences have never discouraged us from being who we are and standing up for what we believe in.

 Messages like this are meant to intimidate and threaten marginalized voices like ours, and we’d be lying if we said it didn’t disappoint us to have such terrible words sent directly to our inbox.
 However, this email does strongly communicate the continued need for work towards equity, inclusion, and understanding for LGBTQ+ people in our industry and world.